nodding onion bulbs

 - Bulb size: 1

 On slender, upright stems, loose clusters of up to 30, purplish pink flowers appear in summer.
 Each individual flower has a long stem, so they form graceful, chandelier-like heads above the slender, strap-shaped foliage.
 Vigorous and easy to grow, they are particularly effective in meadows or other naturalised planting schemes where they can be allowed to form large clumps.

-- Garden care: Plant bulbs 5 - 10cm deep and approximately 5 - 10cm apart.
-Avoid excessive mositure from late summer when they are dormant, and split and divide large clumps in autumn or spring.
+- Garden care: Plant the base of the bulbs 5 - 7cm deep and approximately 5 - 10cm apart.
+These long-necked allium bulbs are sent out with dormant shoots, which should not be cut back.
+As the winter encroaches, some of the foliage may die off and this can be tidied up by hand if necessary.
+Avoid excessive mositure from late summer and split and divide large clumps in autumn or spring.